 Unless there are UTI symptoms such as urinary discomfort, abdominal/back pain, frequency, urgency or fever, testing should not be done.
 Testing often shows bacteria in the urine, with as many as 50% of those tested showing bacteria present in the absence of localizing symptoms to the genitourinary tract.
 Over-testing and treating asymptomatic bacteriuria with antibiotics leads to increased risk of diarrhea and infection with Clostridium difficile.
+It also increases the risk of failure to consider other causes of change in condition such as SARS-CoV-2.
 Overuse of antibiotics contributes to increasing antibiotic-resistant organisms.